AI

 The hidden variable most CFOs miss: FTE flexibility

 When 80% of your customer service contacts are handled by an AI, your human team is no longer doing tier-1 triage.
-They are handling the genuinely complex situations that require judgment, relationship management, and commercial discretion.
+They are handling the genuinely complex situations that require judgement, relationship management, and commercial discretion.
 That is a different job, with a different profile, and often a different (lower) headcount requirement.

 The payback period question